DNA in a genealogy database and a used napkin link suspect to Michella Welch murder

 She took her sisters to Puget Park to play and went home hours later to make sandwiches.

-Detectives believe Welch returned to the park before her sisters, who had run to a nearby business to use the bathroom, and went looking for them.
+Detectives believe Welch returned to the park before her sisters and went looking for them.

 Witnesses saw her talking to a man pointing down a trail into the gulch.